Discontinuation of a client or patient information system

 • When entering into an agreement, make sure to ensure access to legacy data in care or treatment situations and when responding to data requests from clients.

-2. Ensure that sufficient competence and understanding of the system to be archived is available in the archiving project.
+2. Ensure that during the project you have sufficient knowledge and understanding of the data and its processing in the system being discontinued.
 Allocate sufficient resources to the project.

 3. Prepare a schedule.